-Additionally, the Hugo platform will be used to collect patient-generated engagement data, healthcare utilization outcomes, and patient activity/clinical outcomes.
+Additionally, the Hugo platform will collect patient-generated engagement data, healthcare utilization outcomes, and patient activity/clinical outcomes.

-The new clinical trial was announced this week and marks another win for wearable integration in the field of digital health and therapeutics.
+The new clinical trial was announced this week and marked another win for wearable integration in digital health and therapeutics.

-As more and more folks start using wearables such as the Fitbit and Apple Watch on a regular basis, digital health companies such as Pear Therapeutics are exploring ways to link their product offerings with these wearables.
+As more and more folks start using wearables such as the Fitbit and Apple Watch regularly, digital health companies such as Pear Therapeutics explore ways to link their product offerings with these wearables.